hoaiduyit/my-test/README.md

 ### `npm run lint:fix`

-Fix some eslint error that pluggin is able to fix, otherwise, fix it by hand.
+Fix some eslint error that plugin is able to fix, otherwise, fix it by hand.

 ## Learn More